Complete Guide to Vegan Options in Disney California Adventure Park (December 2025)

 This is a fancy table service restaurant that has a menu changes quite often, with each season.

-The chefs are sometimes make the off-menu dishes below when you request a vegan option, and it always changes based on the day, the chef, and availability, so please don’t come for me if you can’t get exactly this!
+The chefs sometimes make the off-menu dishes below when you request a vegan option, and it always changes based on the day, the chef, and availability, so please don’t come for me if you can’t get exactly this!
 It’s just an example of the kind of food that they serve here.

 Below is the ravioli that Erin was given, it’s a custom off-menu dish.
 It came with fava beans, asparagus, corn, spinach, cherry tomatoes and a very spicy sauce.
 Erin said that the filling seemed to be spinach and mushroom.